 - baking soda

-- almond butter: You can sub cashew butter or sunbutter here (or a blend) just make sure it’s creamy and on the drippier side.
+- almond butter: You can sub cashew butter or tahini here (or a blend) just make sure it’s creamy and on the drippier side.
+Sunbutter will turn things green from a reaction with baking soda, but other than that the taste is fine.

-- oil: You can use coconut, avocado, sunflower oil etc. And likely sub applesauce, banana puree or even sweet potato puree but I haven’t tested myself.
+- oil: You can use coconut, avocado, sunflower oil etc. And likely substitute the oil for applesauce, banana puree or even sweet potato puree but I haven’t tested that myself.

 - flour: I used an all-purpose gluten-free blend but you can also sub whole wheat white.
 If looking for a paleo-friendly option, almond meal is great here.
 You can also use cashew meal.
 I did not test coconut flour.